AVEVA/AVEVA-Samples/README.md

 ## Credentials

-A credential config.ini or app.config file is used in the examples unless otherwise noted in the example otherwise.
+A credential config.ini or app.config file is used in the examples unless otherwise noted in the example.

      Note: This is not an endorsed, or even a remotely secure way to store credentials.
 This is to be used at your own risk.